SHAANRAASTI/Daffy/README.md

 Implemented elements and features:

-* Posts and likes counters
+* See the profiles of peoples.
-* Refresh list of posts
+* Follow or unfollow them.

 ![profile](https://github.com/SHAANRAASTI/Daffy/blob/master/Screenshots/miniGif_20210218195358.gif)